 Confirm in advance that your photographer is comfortable and willing to photograph dogs at your wedding photo shoot (this may require more patience and effort to get the right image.)

 Additionally, you will want to have an assistant for the photographer no matter how much of a good boy your dog is.
-Your photo shoot assistance will have to be equipped with ample tools such as a dog treat selection, cute sign, fancy outfits, and more to ensure your photo session runs smoothly and they should be somewhat familiar with pet care.
+Your photo shoot assistance will have to be equipped with ample tools such as a dog treat selection of low and high value treats, and calming dog treats, cute sign, fancy outfits, and more to ensure your photo session runs smoothly and they should be somewhat familiar with pet care.

 Block notes that dogs can be worked into the pictures but you need to make sure that someone is there (that is not meant to be in the pictures) to work with the dog to get their attention, place the dog and ensure they are not slipping off to more exciting things.

-Bonus tip: Block says a common problem is that everyone looks at the dog during pictures.
+Bonus tip: A common problem is that everyone looks at the dog during pictures.
 If you have someone managing the dog they will be able to concentrate on getting the perfect shot as opposed to focusing on the dog

 5) Consider the Dog Wedding Attire and Designs Well Before Hand.